When to Call a Mobile Mechanic: A Beginner’s Guide

 • Power Steering Fluid- Makes it easier to steer

-These fluids can be easily identified by their color and texture, and sometimes an odor.
-A best practice is to quickly respond to any type of leak by contacting your mechanic, so you do not find yourself stuck on the side of the highway waiting for a tow truck- and not to mention an unwanted, unsettlingly high repair bill.
+These fluids can be easily identified by their color and texture, and sometimes their odor.
+A best practice is to quickly respond to any type of leak by contacting your mechanic, so you do not find yourself stuck on the side of the highway waiting for a tow truck- not to mention an unwanted, unsettlingly high repair bill.
 Let’s highlight some identifying features of the fluid that keep your car running smoothly.

 Red Fluid

-Power Steering Fluid: This starts out as a red color and is affected by time.
+Power Steering Fluid: This starts as a red color and is affected by time.
 If it is fresh, it will be red, but as time goes on it will eventually turn a brown color.
 It is a thin consistency, with an oily feel.
 Some people think it smells like burnt marshmallows.

-Automatic Transmission Fluid: This also starts out as a red fluid when it is new.
+Automatic Transmission Fluid: This also starts as a red fluid when it is new.
 As time goes on, it will turn to a red-brown color.
 It feels oily and slick, and thinner than your engine oil.
 It smells like petroleum.

 WHAT IS LEAKING FROM MY CAR